Nexmo/station/_documentation/concepts/guides/authentication.md

 > Note: The secret should always be kept secure and never shared.
 Be careful when adding it to your codebase to make sure it is not shared with anyone who may use it maliciously.
 Read more about the [Best Security Practices for your Nexmo Account](https://help.nexmo.com/hc/en-us/articles/115014939548).

+Nexmo APIs may require your API Key and Secret in a number of different ways.

+### Request Body

+For `POST` requests to the SMS API, your API key and secret should be sent as part of the body of the request in the JSON object.

+### Query String

-The API key and secret should be included in the parameters of requests you make to the SMS, Conversion, Number Insight or Developer API.
+Your API key and secret should be included in the parameters of requests you make to the Conversion, Number Insight or Developer API.

-## Header-based API Key Authentication
+### Header-based API Key & Secret Authentication

-A number of Nexmo APIs now require authentication done using an API key and secret sent base64-encoded in the `Authorization` header.
+A number of newer Nexmo APIs require authentication to be done using an API key and secret sent Base64-encoded in the `Authorization` header.

 For these APIs, you send your API key and secret in the following way: